Creating recommendations

 1. In the Items section, click Define.

-2. If you want to name the slot, hover over Unnamed slot bar and click the pencil icon which appears at the right side of the bar.
+3. If you want to name the slot, hover over the Unnamed slot tab and double click it.

 Elastic filters